Massachusetts

 | Credit monitoring after SSN breach | 18 months required | Not required | Not required |

-The 201 CMR 17.00 requirement for specific technical controls (encryption standards, firewall requirements, access controls) makes Massachusetts more prescriptive than most states, which use a general "reasonable security" standard.
+The 201 CMR 17.00 technical controls (specific encryption standards, firewall requirements, access controls) make Massachusetts more prescriptive than most states, which use a general "reasonable security" standard.

 |---|---|---|